 Some 500 million years ago, during the late Ediacaran period, tectonic motions brought today’s Africa, South America, Australia, Antarctica, India, the Arabian Peninsula and Madagascar into a single, massive piece of land.
 This was the early version Gondwana, stretching from the Equator almost to the south pole, covering nearly one-third of the Earth’s surface.
 Its climate was mild, however, as the world was a warmer place back then.
 Multicellular organisms had developed by this time, but they were primitive.
 The few fossils we’ve found from this period show a biota consisting of segmented worms, round creatures resembling modern jellyfish, and frond-like organisms.

-More continents collided with this early Gondwana over time forming Pangaea, the “whole Earth,” roughly 300 million years ago.
+More continents collided with this early Gondwana over time to form Pangaea, the “whole Earth,” roughly 300 million years ago.
 It was immense by any stretch of the imagination, all of the planet’s landmass was fused into one block dominating the southern hemisphere, surrounded by the biggest ocean in history.
-Then, 20 to 70 millions of years later, magma plumes from the Earth’s core started burning through the crust like a blowtorch, creating a rift between what we know today as Africa, South America, and North America.
+Then, 20 to 70 million years later, magma plumes from the Earth’s core started burning through the crust like a blowtorch, creating a rift between what we know today as Africa, South America, and North America.

 It’s not you, it’s tectonics

 The break-up didn’t happen at once, however.
 Gondwana fragmented in stages.
 Sometime between 170 million and 180 million years ago, modern Africa and South America began breaking apart from the rest of Gondwana.
 They stayed fused for about 30 to 40 million years until the South Atlantic Rift broke them up, opening the ocean (with the same name) between them.

 We still don’t know exactly what caused the continent to break apart.
 One theory holds that hot spots formed beneath it, creating rifts that broke the supercontinent apart.
-In 2008, however, University of London researchers suggested that Gondwana instead split into two tectonic plates, which then were further fragmented.
+In 2008, however, University of London researchers suggested that Gondwana instead split into two tectonic plates, which then were then further fragmented.